Last Updated on September 10, 2024.

 Just choose the correct or best answer.
 After the test, you’ll get feedback and answer explanations.

-Why Take a GED Practice Test?
+Why Take a GED Illinois Practice Test?

 Illinois uses two options for high school equivalency testing: the GED and the HiSET exams.
 The GED has four individual subtests (modules), whereas the HiSET exam contains separate Language Writing and Language Reading subtests, so five in total, that you can, just like on the GED test, take one at a time.